Updated July 2023

 ☑️ User Support Technician for a fleet management company

-So now you know what kinds of networking jobs are out there and how much you can earn as a beginner.
+So now you know what kinds of networking jobs are out there.
 Helpdesk and user support positions are the most common roles for newcomers.

 2. LEARN THE SKILLS NEEDED TO LAND AN ENTRY-LEVEL NETWORKING JOB